JoseAgustin/ram2metv2/README.md

 This computations are performed in _viento_ subroutine

-For RAMA files the date and time are in one column separated by one space, the date in DD-MM-YYYY and  time  HH:MM subroutine _fconvert_ reformat the date to YYYYMMDD_HHMMSS  and computes the cpnversion from GMT-6 time zone to GMT.
+For RAMA files the date and time are in one column separated by one space, the date in DD-MM-YYYY and  time  HH:MM subroutine _fconvert_ reformat the date to YYYYMMDD_HHMMSS  and computes the conversion from GMT-6 time zone to GMT.

-Because the air quality networ in Mexico City publish data after a QA/QC process the QC flags is set to 1.
+Because the air quality network in Mexico City publish data after a QA/QC process the QC flags is set to 1.

 ## References